contact@montessoriva.com

 Tailored Learning for Every Stage of Growth

-At our Montessori school, we believe in fostering independence, confidence, and a lifelong love for learning from the very beginning.
+At MAV, we believe in fostering independence, confidence, and a lifelong love for learning from the very beginning.
 Our carefully designed programs cater to each stage of your child’s development, building essential skills and a deep connection to their world.

-Here's a Glimpse into the Rich Curriculum for our 1st-3rd Graders
+A Glimpse into the Rich Curriculum for 1st-3rd Graders

 Mathematics